Joe Kenney

-Joseph Kenney was an American football player and coach.
+Joseph Kenney was an American college football player and coach.
 He served as the co-head football coach with Joe Reilly at Boston College in 1908, compiling a record of 2–4–2.
 1908 was the first season that Boston College returned to varsity status after the program was dropped in 1902.

+Early life and education

-Kenney was a 1901 graduate of Boston College.
+Kenney was the captain of the 1899 Boston College football team, which lost only one game to Brown University.
+He was a 1901 graduate of Boston College.

+Personal life

+Kenney later went into the insurance business.